Classic Salmon Burgers

 That’s part of the fun of fishing, right?

-Obviously, these burgers are a little higher brow than the fish we caught in whatever body of water was near our cabin. 😉
+Obviously, these salmon burgers are a little higher brow than the fish we caught in East Tennessee.

 And since Winston spent a month in Alaska earlier this summer, I thought it would be fun to turn a gorgeous salmon filet into a burger.